NguyenPhuocQuyen/PBL4_KY1_NAM2024/README.md

 ##8 eighth step: after doing all above steps, we can start the model training

 ##9 the last step is model evaluation

+#MODULE
+ai.py: This is file load model train.py: This is file traing to create model test_camera.py: This is file camera to display and known object